mprashantks/my-projects/README.md

 # my-projects
-Repository for my personal projects and programming excersises.
+Repository for my personal projects and programming exercises.